czbiohub-sf/cerebra/paper/paper.md

 ### `germline-filter`

 If the research project is centered around a "tumor/pathogenic vs control" question, then `germline-filter` is the proper starting point.
-This module removes germline variants that are common between the control and the experimental tissue so as to not bias the results by including non disease causing variants.
+This module removes germline variants that are common between the control and the experimental tissue so as to not bias the results by including non-pathogenic variants.
 The user provides a very simple metadata file that indicates which experimental samples correspond to which control samples.
 Using the [vcfpy](https://pypi.org/project/vcfpy/) library we quickly identify shared variants across control/experimental matched VCF files, then write new VCFs that contain only the unique variants.
 These steps are performed by a [subprocess pool](https://pypi.org/project/pathos/) so that we can quickly process "chunks" of input in a [parallel](https://en.wikipedia.org/wiki/Multiprocessing) manner.